 During my Seoul free walking tour with SeoulMate, the guides took us to the Gwangjang market in Jongno – one of the best alternative Seoul attractions for curious travellers.
 We then had lunch at an eatery right inside the market as the guides recommended.

 From the outside, the place looked like any other eatery you might find anywhere else in Seoul.
-When we came inside, I realized the place was nowhere near as touristy as those I had found on the main streets.
-That wasn’t surprising to me, because had it not been for the tour guides’ recommendation, a foreign solo traveler like me would never have checked out such a hidden eatery.
+When we came inside, however, I realized the place was nowhere near as touristy as those I had found on the main streets.
+Had it not been for SeoulMate’s recommendation, foreign travelers like me would never have known of such a place.

-As the tour guides gestured, we then sat down at an empty long table in the corner.
 When it came to ordering food, the menu was in English but the staff mostly spoke Korean.
-For amusement, the tour guides taught us how to call for attention from the waiters in Korean and how to properly pronounce the names of Korean food.
+The tour guides then showed us how to call for attention from the waiters in Korean and how to properly pronounce the names of Korean food.
 So interesting!

-We ordered a bottle of rice wine and some other traditional Korean dishes such as kimbap (one of the best I’d ever had), kimchi, raw beef with egg yolk and Korean pancakes with half seafood and half beef toppings.
-A good meal does not necessarily cost an arm and a leg, as each person only paid 8000 won (around US$ 6.5) for all of this.
+We ordered a bottle of rice wine and some other traditional Korean dishes such as kimbap (one of the best I’d ever had), kimchi, raw beef with egg yolk, and Korean pancakes with half seafood and half beef toppings.
+A good meal does not necessarily cost an arm and a leg, as each of us only had to pay 8000 won (around US$ 6.5).

 3. SeoulMate guides love taking photos for and with you!